 Led by Jane Schneider, Associate Vice President

-- b is responsible for administering the maintenance, landscape, custodial, and dining contracts for the campus services outsourced to Compass Group in 2012.
+- Facilities and Dining Administration is responsible for administering the maintenance, landscape, custodial, and dining contracts for the campus services outsourced to Compass Group in 2012.

 - The Office of the University Architect provides leadership, vision, and professional guidance in the planning, design, and construction of the campus built environment.

 - Utilities & Energy Services produces, delivers, and manages utilities and energy serving 26.5 million gross square feet on the Texas A&M University campus.
 Other services provided include project review and management, solid waste and recycling management, domestic water production and delivery, operation of two wastewater treatment facilities, and operation of the utility and energy infrastructure at the Health Science Center and RELLIS campuses in Brazos County.

 - Bill Cox, Assistant Director, serves as the Vice-Chair for the National Association for College Auxiliary Services Certification Commission, which provides oversight and management of the Certified Auxiliary Services Professional program.

 - During Hurricane Harvey, FDA staff worked with SSC and UES personnel in a coordinated response to facilities experiencing flooding and exterior damage throughout the storm.

 - MSI implemented a routing service on the interactive campus map (AggieMap.tamu.edu) to provide directional information, including routes for those requiring accessibility considerations.